 Some say that you don’t come to Costa Rica for the food.
 And it’s true that the simple, tasty, healthy cuisine of this beautiful country just can’t compare to its glorious beaches, cool mountains, dramatic volcanoes and gorgeous eco-resorts.
-Regardless, almost everyone enjoys eating in Costa Rica.
+Regardless, almost everyone enjoys it once they figure out what to eat in Costa Rica.

 The signature dish is the casado, which literally means “married,” as it’s what a married man could expect at lunch (well, before Costa Rican women began running for president and whatnot).
 Because lunch is traditionally the biggest meal of the day, it has to be hearty and filling.
 At restaurants, a casado is an inexpensive set plate with rice, black beans, fried plantains and two or three salads or picadillos (diced vegetables seasoned with ground meat).
 Make your choice of meat, usually chicken (grilled or “in sauce,” usually a tomato sauce), pork chops, grilled beef (Costa Rican beef is usually tough by US standards) and perhaps tongue or fish.
 Most places will happily make a vegetarian casado by simply adding more salads.

 To drink, have an incredible cup of Costa Rican coffee (espresso is also becoming more widely available), or one of their signature beers; Imperial is the most famous, but try Bavaria and Pilsen as well.
 Or, better yet, order a “natural” or “refresco,” a type of blended juice made with fresh fruit, ice and a lot of sugar—order it “sin azucar” (without sugar) for less of a kick.